denko-rb/denko-piboard/README.md

   - SPI
     - Must enable with `raspi-config` before use.
 Insturctions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-spi).
     - Only Uses SPI1 interface, not SPI0.
+    - Does not bind CE pins according to GPIO pinout.
+Any pin can be used for chip enable.
     - SPI modes 1 and 3 may not work.
     - No listeners yet.